The campaign produced this booklet, revised in 2015.

 Safety Net team members Cecelia McCall and John Hyland distributing brochures at NYSUT RA, April 2012.

-Along with the forums and the brochure, members of the working group have been visiting PSC chapters to present and discuss important information on Social Security, Medicare, Medicaid, and pensions.
-These activities are motivated by a desire to interest and engage the whole union, both in-service and retiree members, in this important project.
-It will take the energy of all of us, now and in the future, to maintain and advance the safety net benefits so essential to all of us.
+Along with the forums and the brochure, members of the working group visited PSC chapters to present and discuss important information on Social Security, Medicare, Medicaid, and pensions.
+These activities were motivated by a desire to interest and engage the whole union, both in-service and retiree members, in this important project.
 (A slide show used at these chapter presentations is available as a Powerpoint presentation and a PDF.)

 The PSC Safety Net Working Group produces a monthly e-newsletter with news and activities keyed to the defense and expansion of the social safety net.
 Click here if you would like to subscribe.

-Join the work of the Safety Net Working Group: Now that the work has been expanded to a union-wide campaign, the Safety Net Working Group welcomes active as well as retiree members to join its effort.
+Join the work of the Safety Net Working Group!
+Both in-service as well as retiree members are welcome.
 If you are interested, contact one of the group’s co-chairs: